Angeltheesoto/Personal_website_Angeltheesoto/README.md

  2. Make the data be dynamic in project.js so it will display as much buttons as there are data being passed into localstorage or backend.
  3. Change Profile section to something else.
 Dont show your face.
  4. Add Scroll to top button at bottom of page.
+ 5. Create a wrong page render for when someone goes to a different page.
  -->